Panhe: Toll road

-As word spread within the surfing community about the potential threat, a widespread movement emerged in San Clemente with "Save Trestles, Stop the Toll Road" bumper stickers, lawn signs, and t-shirts appearing throughout the area.
+As word spread within the surfing community about the potential threat, a widespread movement emerged in San Clemente with "Save Trestles, Stop the Toll Road" bumper stickers, lawn signs, and T-shirts appearing throughout the area.
 The international surfing community also took notice once the issue garnered significant concern among surfers.

-In 2006, the California Native American Heritage Commission (CNAHC) initiated legal action against the TCA on behalf of the tribe.
+In 2006, the California Native American Heritage Commission (CNAHC) sued the TCA on behalf of the Acjachemen.
 The lawsuit contended that the destruction of Panhe would constitute a serious infringement on the religious freedom of the Acjachemen people.